28 May 2018

 Without having access to his own lawyer, Robinson was summarily tried and sentenced to 13 months behind bars and immediately transported to Hull Prison by a corporate outsource provider called G4S.

 The Judge who sentenced Robinson, Judge Geoffrey Marson QC, also ordered the U.K. media not to report on his case.
 Newspapers that had already posted reports of his arrest quickly took them down.
 All this happened on the same day.

 In England there is a three tier system of law.
 Only two are known by those who take the time to understand the nation in which they live.

-What has happened to Robinson has to be laid at the feet of the latter tier of law being implemented across the corporate courts and is part of the Justice and Security Bill which was first published as a Justice and Security Green Paper on 3 October 2011, they said, to provide oversight of the Security Service (MI6), the Secret Intelligence Service (MI5), and the Government Communications Headquarters (GCHQ) on intelligence or security matters.
+There is however a tier of law being implemented across the corporate courts and is part of the Justice and Security Bill which was first published as a Justice and Security Green Paper on 3 October 2011, they said, to provide oversight of the Security Service (MI6), the Secret Intelligence Service (MI5), and the Government Communications Headquarters (GCHQ) on intelligence or security matters.
 This information is important for all who are concerned at the state of what they term justice in this nation.

 The second aim was to provide for the establishment of closed material procedures (CMP) in relation to certain civil proceedings.

 The third aim was to stop court orders from achieving the revelation of what the government considered as an affront to national security, a platform mantra used excessively in the United States.